Silence1995/Data-Mining-and-Machine-Learning/README.md

 #### Tasks3 - Temporal Clustering:
 - Use a static time interval to do clustering.
     - For example, the sample rate is 1 data / 10 minutes
-        - New Data
+        - Aligned-time data from Homework0

       |  time |  17:10 | 17:20 |  17:30 |
       |:-----:|:------:|:-----:|:------:|
       | pm2.5 | 14.286 |   25  | 41.429 |

-     - We use all data on 03/10, each sensor will have 6 records in 1 hour, so there will have 24(hours)*6 = 144 records
+     - We use all data on 03/10, and each sensor will have 6 records in 1 hour, so there will have 24(hours)*6 = 144 records
         - 144-dimension  Data

         |   device_id  |  0 |   1  | 2    | 3    | ... | 143  |